• (314) 338-8865

 Role of a Sales Development Representative

 Sales development representatives (SDRs) are responsible for introducing new business opportunities in the sales pipeline.
-They are tasked with finding prospects, converting them into qualified leads, and nurturing their relationship until they’re ready to schedule a sales meeting with an account executive.
+They are tasked with finding prospects, converting them into qualified leads, and nurturing their relationship until they’re ready to schedule a sales meeting with an account or sales executive.

 Process That SDR Teams Follow